John Marshall (archaeologist): Personal history and career

 After his appointment, Marshall engaged in constant resource disputes with the Indian government because he felt that the Archaeological Survey of India needed to be revived and that Indian archaeology needed to be overhauled.
 By using the big finds in 1923 to gain more funding, he avoided a large budget decrease in 1922–1923 that would have endangered excavations at Harappa and Mohenjo-daro.

 The results of these efforts, which revealed an ancient culture with its own writing system, were published in the Illustrated London News on 20 September 1924.
 Scholars linked the artifacts with the ancient civilisation of Sumer in Mesopotamia.
-Subsequent excavation showed Harappa and Mohenjo-Daro to be sophisticated planned cities with plumbing and baths.
+Subsequent excavation showed Harappa and Mohenjo-daro to be sophisticated planned cities with plumbing and baths.
 But Marshall ignored the stratigraphy of the site, and excavated along regular horizontal lines.
 This mixed up the artifacts from different stratigraphic layers, causing much valuable information about the context of his findings to be lost forever.
 This mistake was corrected by Mortimer (R. E. M.) Wheeler, who recognised that it was necessary to follow the stratigraphy of the mound rather than dig mechanically along uniform horizontal lines.
 Also a military precision was brought to archeology by Wheeler.

 Marshall also led excavations at the prehistoric Sohr Damb mound near Nal in Baluchistan; a small representative collection of pottery vessels from the site is now in the British Museum.

 Death and legacy

 Marshall retired from his post in 1934 and then departed India.
 He died on 17 August 1958, at his home in Guildford, Surrey, some 28 miles southwest of London.

 On 22 March 2025, his statue was unveiled in Chennai, Tamil Nadu.
-Chief Minister M. K. Stalin hailed Marshall and added that he "discovered and announced the #IndusValleyCivilisation to the world, opened a new chapter in Indian archaeology".
+Chief Minister M. K. Stalin hailed Marshall and added that he "discovered and announced the Indus Valley Civilisation to the world, opened a new chapter in Indian archaeology".